-Students enrolled in Institute of Technology programs occasionally request to "transfer" to a program of study different than the one they originally enrolled in (e.g. MOABC-IDL transfer to PMA-IDL).
+Students enrolled in Institute of Technology programs occasionally request to "transfer" to a program of study different than the one they originally enrolled in.
 It is important for students to contact Registrar and Financial Aid for all information regarding their transfer.